luluzhou1/alinush.github.io/_posts/2025-06-03-the-spartan-zksnark-framework.md

 ### Step 5: From three sumchecks to four MLE openings

-The three sumchecks from Eq. \ref{eq:three-sumchecks} can be batched into a single one (a small detail that I hope will not complicate the exposition too much).
+The three degree-2 sumchecks from Eq. \ref{eq:three-sumchecks} can be batched into a single one, also degree-2 (a small detail that I hope will not complicate the exposition too much).
 First, pick random scalars:
 \begin{align}
 \term{(r_A, r_B, r_C)}\randget\F^3\\\\\